merlijn1411/Hello_You.Verhaallijn/README.md

 #stuk04
 def second():
  print("for the next stop can you choose now.
-Between. do you want to go to the: \nA.
-Kunsthal Rotterdam \nB. fotomuseum ") choice = input() if choice in answer_a:
+Between \nA.
+Kunsthal  \nB. fotomuseum ") choice = input() if choice in answer_a:
     kunsthal()